FIRE IN THE GALLEY!

-Suddenly the peace is disturbed, it is the XO* again; “fire, fire, fire, fire in the galley!” - this is a drill.
+Suddenly the peace is disturbed, it is the XO* again; “fire, fire, fire, fire in the galley!” – this is a drill.
 Everybody rushes out of bed, puts on their clothes and shoes and hurries to their designated station for this role.
-Two members of the on duty crew are already in the galley ready to extinguish the fire with fire extinguishers.
+Two members of the on-duty crew are already in the galley ready to extinguish the fire with fire extinguishers.

 The XO, who acts as the referee, makes them leave the galley again as there is too much smoke.
 The chief of the boat has already got two crew members dressed in anti-flash gear and emergency breathing apparatus.

-With fresh fire extinguishers they enter the galley again and attack the fire.
-In a couple of seconds their fire extinguishers are empty but the fire is still not extinguished.
+With fresh fire extinguishers, they enter the galley again and attack the fire.
+In a couple of seconds, their fire extinguishers are empty but the fire is still not extinguished.
 The XO wants to see a second crew dressed in anti-flash and emergency breathing apparatus.

 They enter the galley again, keeping low, so as not to be hurt by the fire.
-They extinguish the fire but the XO wants to see a third crew in protective gear with the thermal imaging camera to see if the fire is really out.
+They extinguish the fire but the XO wants to see the third crew in protective gear with the thermal imaging camera to see if the fire is really out.

 All the while during this exercise the rest of the crew is in the escape compartment.
 They refill empty air bottles, have a body count so they know where every crew member is and that nobody is missing.

-During the exercise the COB** is in a safe place as close to the fire as he can get.
+During the exercise, the COB** is in a safe place as close to the fire as he can get.
 One of his assistants takes samples of CO, CO2 and O2 so they know that it is safe to breathe.